 On March 13, 2007, an Administrative Law Judge in the matter entitled Enron Power Marketing, Inc. and Enron Energy Services, Inc. [Docket No. EL03-180-000], et al. submitted before the Federal Energy Regulatory Commission ("FERC") a Certification of Question Regarding Suspension of Witness and Attorneys Pursuant to Rule 2102.
-The Administrative Law Judge's order seeks a hearing before FERC to determine if Dr. Jan Acton, a CRA employee, CRA, and unnamed "Enron Attorneys" should be suspended from appearing and practicing before FERC based on certain data production Enron made to FERC in August 2001.
+The Administrative Law Judge's order recommended a hearing before FERC to determine if Dr. Jan Acton, a CRA employee, CRA, and unnamed "Enron Attorneys" should be suspended from appearing and practicing before FERC based on certain data production Enron made to FERC in August 2001.
 CRA employees assisted Enron attorneys with the data production in 2001.
-CRA, through its counsel, filed an Emergency Motion to Vacate Certification of Question on March 19, 2007 seeking to vacate the Administrative Law Judge's order and to remand for a hearing.
-CRA intends to address this matter vigorously.